samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 These papers address the challenges of type checking existing untyped programs and programming languages, but do not address the core gradual type checking concern of interoperability.

+##### User-defined data types as an aid to verifying LISP programs.
+Robert Cartwright.
+In International Conference on Automata, Languages and Programming, pages 228–256, 1976.

+##### Inferring types in Smalltalk
+Norihisa Suzuki
+POPL '81 Proceedings of the 8th ACM SIGPLAN-SIGACT symposium on Principles of programming languages

+##### Creating efficient systems for object-oriented languages
+Norihisa Suzuki and Minoru Terada
+POPL '84 Proceedings of the 11th ACM SIGACT-SIGPLAN symposium on Principles of programming languages

+#####  Static type inference in a dynamically typed language
+Alexander Aiken and Brian R. Murphy
+In POPL ’91: Proceedings of the 18th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 279–290.
+ACM Press, 1991.

+##### Soft typing.
+Robert Cartwright and Mike Fagan.
+In PLDI ’91: Proceedings of the ACM SIGPLAN 1991 Conference on Programming Language Design and Implementation, pages 278–292.
+ACM Press, 1991.

+##### Strongtalk: typechecking Smalltalk in a production environment.
+Gilad Bracha and David Griswold.
+In OOPSLA ’93: Proceedings of the 8th annual ACM SIGPLAN Conference on Object Oriented Programming, Systems, Languages, and Applications, pages 215–230.
+ACM Press, 1993.

+##### Soft typing with conditional types.
+Alexander Aiken, Edward L. Wimmers, and T. K. Lakshman
+In POPL ’94: Proceedings of the 21st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 163–173.
+ACM Press, 1994

+##### Dynamic typing: Syntax and proof theory.
+Fritz Henglein.
+Science of Computer Programming, 22(3):197–230, 1994.

+##### Safe polymorphic type inference for a dynamically typed language: translating Scheme to ML.
+Fritz Henglein and Jakob Rehof.
+In FPCA ’95: Proceedings of the Seventh International Conference on Functional Programming Languages and Computer Architecture, pages 192–203.
+ACM Press, 1995.

+##### Infer: A statically-typed dialect of Scheme.
+Christopher T. Haynes.
+Technical Report 367, Indiana University, 1995.

 ##### A practical subtyping system for Erlang.
 Simon Marlow and Philip Wadler.
 In ICFP ’97: Proceedings of the Second ACM SIGPLAN International Conference on Functional Programming, pages 136–149.
 ACM Press, 1997.

-##### Infer: A statically-typed dialect of Scheme.
-Christopher T. Haynes.
-Technical Report 367, Indiana University, 1995.

-#####  A Type Notation for Scheme.
+##### A practical soft type system for Scheme.
-Gary T. Leavens, Curtis Clifton, and Brian Dorn.
-Technical Report 05-18a, Iowa State University, 2005.
+Andrew K. Wright and Robert Cartwright.
+ACM Transactions on Programming Languages and Systems, 19(1):87–152, 1997

 ##### Revised NISP manual.
 Drew McDermott.